WP-Autoplugin/wp-autoplugin/README.md

 1. Download the latest release from the [Releases](https://github.com/WP-Autoplugin/wp-autoplugin/releases) page.
 2. Upload the plugin zip file through the 'Plugins' screen in WordPress, or unzip the file and upload the `wp-autoplugin` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' screen in WordPress.
-4. Go to the WP-Autoplugin settings page and enter your OpenAI or Anthropic API key.
+4. Go to the WP-Autoplugin settings page and enter your API key(s).
 5. Choose your preferred AI model in the settings.
 6. Start generating plugins!